jimbrend/jimbrend/README.md

 ![399530907-63e98967-ba0b-4bd3-a269-bb9eb74a00ca](https://github.com/user-attachments/assets/056a6b47-e072-409b-92a7-341a4549047b)

 During this time I made a community website of the many websites I made myself one was called dajwebs.com, it was a social website just for friends and games.
-I built websites for several gaming communities and contributed to designs to several marketplaces like themeforest, and built mxodreamwarriors.com (A Matrix Online MMO) group, I also played City of Heroes, Villains, and Guild Wars 1 etc. I had custom rendered characters that animated upon each page load in, was pretty cool, I helped set this up I remember was very fun (Unfortunately I guess Sony Online Entertainment dropped the ball or priorities changed I don't know but if anyone knows of a project like this upcoming please let me know I'm interested):
+I built websites for several gaming communities and contributed to designs to several marketplaces like themeforest, and built mxodreamwarriors.com (A Matrix Online MMO) group, I also played City of Heroes, Villains, and Guild Wars 1 etc. I had custom rendered characters that animated upon each page load in, was pretty cool, I helped set this up I remember was very fun (Unfortunately, I guess Sony Online Entertainment dropped the ball on a possible mroe revenue or priorities changed I don't know but if anyone knows of a project like this upcoming please let me know I'm interested.
+It was developed by a subsidiary Monolith before SOE was restructured twice with trends>  I find software can be convoluted in its executino at scale with ironically low shelf life.
+I wrote about this more in substack and X articles you may find through my profile on the right, where I was involved directly in these modding community trends with things like specific launchers and server testing, Sonly Online was renamed briefly to Daybreak...):

 ![mxomybettermemories](https://github.com/user-attachments/assets/7af47f42-a7d2-41b8-a405-4e7f244633ab)